maubanel/UE5-Lighting/light-functions/README.md

 ##### `Step 10.`\|`ITL`| :large_blue_diamond:

 To add more randomness we can add together three sine waves that have a different period.
-So lets multiply time by `2.5` adn `2` take an input from **Time** then send them to their own sine nodes (for a total of 3 sine nodes).
+So lets multiply time by `2.5` and `2` take an input from **Time** then send them to their own sine nodes (for a total of 3 sine nodes).

 ![triple the speed of the flicker](images/doubleMultiply.png)